aaronhma/QR-Share-Pro/.github/ISSUE_TEMPLATE/bug_report.md

 <summary>Contributor Agreement (required)</summary>

-By submitting this bug report, you agree to our [Code of Conduct](https://github.com/Visual-Studio-Coder/QR-Share-Pro/blob/master/CODE_OF_CONDUCT.md) and grant us a worldwide, royalty-free, non-sublicensable, perpetual, irrevocable license to use, reproduce, distribute, and display the content for eternity, under our [LICENSE](https://github.com/Visual-Studio-Coder/QR-Share-Pro/blob/master/LICENSE).
+By submitting this bug report, you agree to our [Code of Conduct](https://github.com/topgapps/QR-Share-Pro/blob/master/CODE_OF_CONDUCT.md).

 You may choose to remove this section upon reading & agreeing to this terms.